-- Medical bills
+- medical bills

-- Wage loss
+- wage loss

-- Potential future medical expenses
+- future medical expenses.

 Q: What information is an insurance adjuster looking for?

-- What were you doing just before the accident
+- what you were doing just before the accident

-- Warnings that may have been ignored
+- warnings that may have been ignored, and

 Q: What's a hazardous condition?
 Who's responsible for it?

-Q: What’s a "slip & fall" accident?
+Q: What defines a "slip & fall" accident?

 - A: A slip and fall accident can happen on any kind of property -- private, commercial, or government-owned -- and can lead to the filing of an injury claim against the property owner or anyone else who may have caused or contributed to the accident.
 There are four general types of “fall” accidents which could lead to the filing of a personal injury claim or lawsuit: